MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/component-behavior.md

 > [!div class="mx-imgBorder"]
 > ![OnReset example](./media/component-behavior/updateordernumber2.gif)

-This is an example of reviewing order numbers and updating the numbers.
+Example above shows reviewing order numbers and updating the numbers.
 The numeric up and down component is used to increase or decrease number of orders.
 When selecting the gallery on the left, the default number of numeric up and down component is reset to display the order number of selected tool. "**Raise OnReset when value changes**" made it possible to reset the default value when the input changes.

 To do so, check "**Raise OnReset when value changes**" of the default input property. **OnReset** of the component is set to **Set(_numericValue,'Numeric up down'.DefaultValue)**. _numericValue is the variable to store the value of the current order value.
 And set the **Default** of the text input control to **If(IsBlank(_numericValue), 'Numeric up down'.DefaultValue, _numericValue)**.